-"Akniachak had reached the ice and was scrambling up out of the water.
-I had passed Koonook without noticing him.
-Akniachak began to encourage me and soon I was close enough for him to reach me and pull me out.
-Koonook was still about 20 feet out.
-He was crying, 'I can't make it, I can't make it!'
+soon I was close enough for him to reach me and pull me out.

+Koonook was still about 20 feet

+out.
+He was crying, 'I can't make

+it, I can't make it!

-"I was crying as I encouraged him because when I looked out over the water, there was no sign of life.
-These were only remnants of the broken umiak float nants of the broken umak floating out to sea.
-I had lost my father - my good father : . . .
+"I was crying as I encouraged him because when I looked out

 "Koonook was giving up but Akniachak and I kept shouting to him to keep trying.
-He seemed to get a renewed strength!
-His stiffened limbs were giving him great difficulty but somehow he managed to come close enough managed to come close enough for us to reach him and pulled him out.
-He was crying and him out.
+He seemed to get a renewed strength: His stiffened limbs were giving him great difficulty but somehow he managed to come close enough. managed to come close enough managed to come close enough for us to reach him and pulled him out.
 He was crying and shuddering greatly.

 "When we got him we began to walk him around holding him by his arms.
-He didn't want to walk and said he wanted to lie down but we kept walking him.
+He didn't want to live the company of the wanted to be wanted to be a significant or the company of the company o walk and said he wanted to lie down but we kept walking him.
 My knee kept hurting.
-When I looked at it, it had been cruelly skinned with great bruises a-round them.
-Whatever happened, was fortunate that my leg had not been broken, otherwise, I probably would not have made in will and physical strength.
-He was known as the strongest man in the village in his day.
-He used it in his hunting and it made him it in his hunting and it made him a man of great endurance.
-He was a challenge to the great rigors of the Arctic.
-He used it with care without ever overextending himself.
-His fellow hunters knew his strength and they treated him accordingly.
-He never bragged about his strength.
-Instead, he smiled and alughed.
-His children knew it strength.
-Instead, he smiled and laughed.
-His children knew it was there.
-The very tone of his voice became law and they obey-
+When I looked at it, it had been cruel-ly skinned with great bruises a-round them.
+Whatever happened, I was fortunate that my leg had probably would not have made it."

-Grief

 Weyahok became quiet and bowed his head.
 He could not talk any longer.
 A great emotion had overtaken him.
+This was the had overtaken him.
 This was the reason he had never liked to talk about the tragedy.
 He had wanted to be like him because he had worshipped.
 He wanted to be strong like his father.

 Weyahok did become strong when he reached manhood, both